cjacker/enjoy/README.md

 * simulate mouse motion, by set `axis_as_mouse` to `1`.

+## Usage

+`-D` : to enable debug mode to help you find with joystick "key" should be mapped.

+`-n` : to ignore default configuration.

+`-c <config file name>` : to load another config file instead of `~/.config/enjoyrc`, useful for launching multiple instances to support multiple joystick devices.

+`-h` : to show help message.

+## Default configuration
-Since I am a heavy user of i3wm, the default configuration set to:
+Since I am a heavy user of i3wm, the default configuration for DevTerm set to:

 ```ini
 # joystick device